keptn/lifecycle-toolkit/docs/docs/core-concepts/index.md

   to another stage.

-All `KeptnTask` resources that are defined by `KeptnTaskDefinition` resources at the same level (either pre-deployment, post-deployment or promotion) run in parallel.
+All `KeptnTask` resources that are defined by `KeptnTaskDefinition` resources at the same level (pre-deployment, post-deployment, or promotion) run in parallel.
 Task sequences that are not part of the lifecycle workflow should be handled by the pipeline engine tools rather than Keptn.
 A `KeptnTask` resource can be defined to run multiple executables